myreadings1/ECE307/ECE307_mini_projects.md

 ### 2024 - 2025 Spring Semester

 ### List of Mini Projects
+Note: For the folloing mini projects, you need to find details in Reference5.

 - Design and implementation of instruction decoding unit that detects “data hazards”.